Summary of Significant Account Policies and Basis of Presentation

 Inventory is stated at the lower of cost or net realizable value.
 Cost is recorded at actual cost, on the first-in first-out basis.
 The Company has finished goods inventory recoded based on actual cost from outsourced manufacturing partner and raw materials at cost.

 Property and Equipment

 Property and equipment are recorded at cost less accumulated depreciation.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets as compared to the declining balance method the Company had previously used.
-Assets under capital leases and leasehold improvements are amortized using the straight-line method over the shorter of the estimated useful life of the asset or the respective lease term.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets.
+Leasehold improvements are amortized using the straight-line method over the shorter of the estimated useful life of the asset or the respective lease term.
 Included in property and equipment are certain robots that are used for demonstration purposes.
 Maintenance and repairs are charged to expense as incurred.

 Bionik continually evaluates whether events or circumstances have occurred that indicate that the estimated remaining useful life of its long-lived assets may warrant revision or that the carrying value of these assets may be impaired.
 Bionik evaluates the realizability of its long-lived assets based on profitability and cash flow expectations for the related asset.
 Any write-downs are treated as permanent reductions in the carrying amount of the assets.
 Based on this evaluation, Bionik believes that, as of each of the balance sheet dates presented, none of Bionik’s long-lived assets were impaired.